 - Once boiling, reduce the heat to a simmer and carefully include the broccoli florets to ensure you don't burn yourself.
 Cook for 5 – 10 minutes, or until the broccoli stalks are tender.
-Turn off the heat and stir through the lemon juice and spinach, stirring occasionally until the spinach has wilted.
+Turn off the heat and stir through the lemon juice, spinach and nutritional yeast, stirring occasionally until the spinach has wilted.

 - Allow the soup cool for 5 – 10 minutes and pour the the soup into a high-powered blender and process until smooth.
 Include the avocado and process until well combined.

 - Distribute the soup amongst 4 bowls and serve with chia seeds and chickpeas.
 I hope you enjoy, bon appétit! 🙂

 HAVE YOU PREPARED THIS RECIPE?